AudioScapeInc/RobloxBoomboxPlugin/README.md

 - The name must be exactly as written above.
 If there are any discrepancies, the Boombox will not work.

 ### 5. Add the Secret Value
-- If you already have an production API key from Audioscape.ai, enter that as the secret value.
+- If you already have a production API key from Audioscape.ai, enter that as the secret value.
 - If you do not have an API key, you can use this `mNyj8dItG0aSjEqYY2Bu085Vq27Qyf5E7eIW7oa4` default rate-limited secret provided by Audioscape.ai.

 ### 6. Finalize the Setup